ReachableCEO/StartupStarterPackage/src/ProductPlan/Design-UI.md

 #### What are your assumptions about the output devices?

-::We assume that the user has a 17-inch or larger screen with 1024x768 pixels that can display thousands of colors (16 bit or more).
+::We assume that the user has a 17-inch or larger screen with 1024x768 pixels that can display thousands of colors (./16 bit or more.md).
 We assume basic audio that can play simple sound files.

 ::We make very few assumptions about the user's screen or web browser,